 How to Apply for a Free Phone

-- Submit proof of identity, and income (payroll check, unemployment letter)
+3. Submit proof of identity and income (payroll check, unemployment letter)

 What if My New Phone is Broken

-Occasionally, you will receive a free phone that does not work properly or is broken.
-Contact providers, and they will replace the phone for free.
+Occasionally, you will receive a free phone that does not work correctly or is broken.
+Contact providers and they will replace the phone for free.
 If you lose your phone or it breaks in the future, you can receive a replacement for a small charge.
 However, you are not guaranteed to receive the same phone.
-So if you get a phone and love it, be careful.
+So, if you get a phone and love it, be careful.

 How do I Add Minutes to my Phone

 Adding minutes will vary from company to company.
 Go to that company’s website and research “How to add Minutes.”
-You can usually purchase additional minutes directly from your provider via the internet.
-You can also purchase phone cards from supermarkets and drug stores, etc.
+You can usually purchase additional minutes directly from your provider via the Internet.
+You can also purchase phone cards from supermarkets, drug stores, etc.

 How do I file a Complaint about my Provider?

 Some providers offer excellent customer service, while some need to make improvements.
-Remember that you are receiving a free phone and service, so providers do not hire thousands of customer care reps to resolve issues.
-You can often find the information you need, but when you can not resolve an issue, contact the USAC.
+Remember that you receive a free phone and service, so providers do not hire thousands of customer care reps to resolve issues.
+You can often find the information you need, but contact the USAC when you can not resolve an issue.

 Recent Posts